ManuelCLopes/finance_dashboard/README.md

     python manage.py runserver

-### Set Up Flutter Environment

-Ensure you have Flutter installed and set up correctly.
-For detailed instructions, visit the Flutter Installation Guide.

-Navigate to the `flutter-app` directory and get dependencies:

-    cd flutter-app
-    flutter pub get

-### Run the Flutter Application

-Ensure a device is connected or an emulator is running, then execute:

-    flutter run

-## Usage

 ### Start the Web Application

 Open your browser and go to `http://127.0.0.1:8000` to view the Finance Dashboard.